Snapchat/KeyDB-docs/docs/config-file.md

 # in an "hot" way, while the server is running.
 #
 # Basically when the fragmentation is over a certain level (see the
-# configuration options below) Redis will start to create new copies of the
+# configuration options below) KeyDB will start to create new copies of the
 # values in contiguous memory regions by exploiting certain specific Jemalloc
 # features (in order to understand if an allocation is causing fragmentation
 # and to allocate it in a better place), and at the same time, will release the